Causal Climate Emulation with Bayesian Filtering: Hyperparameter values

 \section{Hyperparameter values}

 We provide the values of the hyperparameters that we use for the model training and for the Bayesian filtering in \cref{tab:hyperparameters}.
-These hyperparameters were determined with considerable manual tuning, with the values of the spectral penalties being important for model performance.
+These hyperparameters were determined with manual tuning, with the values of the spectral penalties being important for model performance.
+We performed a search over the ~20 parameters described in \cref{tab:hyperparameters}, with ~100 runs of \name{}.

 We also found that the initial values of the ALM coefficients were important for effective model training.
 We empirically observed that if the initial coefficients for the sparsity constraint were too large, the model immediately learned a sparse causal graph before it learned to make accurate predictions or a good latent representation, leading to poor performance.
 However, if the causal graph was sparsified only later in the training, with smaller initial ALM coefficients, then the model could generate accurate predictions as it first learned causally-relevant latents, only later sparsifying the causal graph to retain important connections.